vishalcargill/goodfork/docs/PRD.md

 - **Historical behavior tracking:** clarify how much of historical consumption patterns and feedback need to be persisted in early phases versus inferred on the fly.
 - **Pricing depth:** confirm how detailed pricing must be (single price vs variants, discounts, taxes) to support “budget-friendly” recommendations.
 - **Stretch analytics & accessibility:** confirm which analytics/observability hooks and accessibility investments, if any, are expected during the hackathon versus deferred post-hackathon.

+## 12. Admin Console Deliverable (Shipped)
+- `/admin` is server-guarded via `requireAdminUser` so only the configured operator email can load the console; this landing page provides quick launches into recipes (live) and inventory (coming soon) workspaces.
+- `/admin/recipes` mounts `AdminRecipeManager`, a two-pane UX that lists all recipes, exposes every Prisma + inventory field, and renders a live Recommendation Card preview so operators immediately see consumer-facing impact.
+- `/api/admin/recipes` and `/api/admin/recipes/[id]` share `adminRecipeSchema` validation, normalize nested inventory payloads, and persist through Prisma with an include shape that keeps recommendation queries and operator edits in lockstep.
+- `/admin/inventory` now powers day-to-day stock management with search/filter chips, inline edits, restock drawer, low-stock alerts, and a live consumer preview that mirrors recommendation cards.
+- `/api/admin/inventory` handles privileged GET/PATCH/POST calls, emitting telemetry events for `inventory.low_stock` and `inventory.restocked`, while `/api/admin/inventory/import` accepts cron-fed JSON/CSV payloads signed with `INVENTORY_SYNC_SECRET`.

+## 13. Experience Architecture Refresh (Planned)
+- **Landing page:** evolves into a purely narrative hero with rich motion (Framer Motion for hero, scroll-linked feature reveals, animated stats, and CTA micro-interactions).
+Header now only carries the GoodFork logo plus “Start personalization” and “Log in” buttons to keep the CTA focus clear.
+- **Menus page:** `/menus` becomes the authenticated/home for recommendations, swaps, insights, and telemetry.
+It will hydrate from onboarding data (email or session) and support stateful UI without distracting marketing content.
+- **Recipe detail pages:** `/recipes/[slug]` expand a single card into full nutrition breakdowns, inventory status, swap suggestions, and AI rationale history to deepen judge storytelling.